 Who can participate in the Bible Lands program?

-Learners of any age—students and non-students—can participate in the Bible Lands program.
+Learners of any age - students and non-students - can participate in the Bible Lands program.
 Certain eligibility requirements apply for college students, and for minors not accompanied by an adult.
 (See "Student Information" below.)

 When is the program offered?

 How do I apply?

 Full-paying participants can view and print the Bible Lands application online and submit it to the FHU Abroad Office.
-The application deadline for the January 2019 Bible Lands program is September 29, 2018, and the application deadline for the May 2019 Bible Lands program is February 16, 2019.Full-paying applicants are required to submit a $400 deposit to reserve a spot on the trip.
-The program can accommodate a limited number of participants.
-Once the program is full, later applicants will be placed on a waiting list after they pay the $400 deposit.
+The application deadline for the January 2019 Bible Lands program is September 29, 2018, and the application deadline for the May 2019 Bible Lands program is February 16, 2019.Full-paying applicants are required to submit a $500 deposit with their application to reserve a spot in the program.
+The trip can accommodate a limited number of participants.
+Once the program is full, later applicants will be placed on a waiting list after they pay the $500 deposit.
 All applicants who are placed on the waiting list and do not make the program will have their deposits refunded.